-Our brewhouse is the backbone of the Gilded Goat and no role is more important than that of the brewers.
+Our brewhouse is the backbone of the Gilded Goat, and no role is more important than that of the brewers.
 Charlie Hoxmeier leads the brewing team, often with the help of students from the Fermentation Science program at CSU, as well as interns from other degree programs from around Fort Collins.
 Born and raised in Fort Collins, Charlie earned a PhD in Microbiology and spent several years in public health studying the world's 'neglected diseases'.
 After almost a decade of homebrewing experience he now runs the brewhouse and quality control lab dedicated to the art and science behind each pint of beer.
 Ben is from Warwick, New York and brings years of industry experience working for a brewery on the Hudson River.
 Ben devotes himself to day-to-day preparation with an obsession for the details and creative possibilities within the process.

 It is this coming together of different craft beer regions and cultures that creates a uniquely local twist on styles.
 In the brewhouse it's about teamwork and problem solving and bringing ideas and experience together, all for the ultimate goal of bringing a recipe from our brewers' heads to a glass of beer.
 We're independent, local, family owned, and our beer is a reflection of those elements.

 Beer was brewed for a thousand years before we understood the science behind it.
 Now that we have a solid grasp of this science - and at the Gilded Goat we have a devotion to it - it helps refine the brewing process to be sustainable and repeatable yet creative and innovative.
 This fusion of science and art results in our ability to push the boundaries.
 We brew according to what we believe in and what appeals to our customers.
 We have the styles you're accustomed to seeing, but when we add honey to the Kölsch and peppercorns to the Blonde, we create artful beers that are uniquely our own.